sintax1/community/docs/operator/basic/enterprise.md

 Operator instances.
 By doing this, they are able to create a "mesh C2" where any agent beaconing to a shared Operator instance will instantly mirror on all apps simultaneously.
 This allows a red team to work more efficiently as a unit.

-### SIEM plugin

----

-From the plugins section, Enterprise license holders can install the SIEM plugin.
-This plugin connects to your existing Splunk SIEM and pulls in all saved searches.
-As you deploy adversaries, you can quickly monitor which detections are catching which TTPs.
-Moreso, you can adjust your detections on the fly and retest immediately, all without leaving Operator.